Zuplu/postfix-tlspol/README.md

 # Configuration

 _*Warning:* Configuring is only available for the standalone/systemd installation.
-The Docker version is configured properly with prefetching enabled._
+The Docker version is autoconfigured._

-Configuration example for `configs/config.yaml`:
+Configuration example for `/etc/postfix-tlspol/config.yaml`:
 ```
 server:
   # server:port to listen as a socketmap server